aakriiti2504/PyBer_Analysis/README.md

 - It can be also noted that the drivers in the rural areas make 1/3rd of what the drivers make in the urban city types.
 - The urban fares start with an average of $1800 with a consistent increase around $2300.
 Suburban starts at $1000 approx and the fare dropped in March and mid April.
 Hence the analysis was not profitable.
 In rural areas, fare started around $200 and the fares increased and then dropped until the ned of April.
 - There are 13 times more number of rides in urban areas than in the rural areas.
 There are 30 times more number of drivers in the urban areas as compared to the rural areas.
 Also, there is a possibility of making 9 times the total revenue in urban areas as compared to rural areas.
--
+- Rural cities have the highest average fare per driver representing 49% of the average fare per driver or $55 average fare per driver.Suburban cities have the second highest average fare per driver representing 36% of the average fare per driver or $40 average fare per driver.
+Urban cities have the least average fare per driver representing 15% of the average fare per driver or $17 average fare per driver.
+- Rural cities have the highest average fare per ride representing 39% of the average fare per ride or $35 average fare per ride.Suburban cities have the second highest average fare per ride representing 34% of the average fare per ride or $31 average fare per ride.
+Urban cities have the least average fare per ride representing 27% of the average fare per ride or $24 average fare per ride

-A bubble chart was created initially wher the circle size correlates with the driver count per city.
+A bubble chart was created initially where the circle size correlates with the driver count per city.
 It was noted here that the urban city types have the highest driver counts and the total number of rides.
 Also, the rural aresa had the lowest of these values and suburban were a mid range performing city type.The average number of rides in rural cities are also lowest than in urban and suburban city types.
 ![Fig1](https://user-images.githubusercontent.com/23488019/143763133-1e3a43d4-a04c-42ca-84d1-f8ffaa824bd6.png)